infix

 c23_nodiscard infix_status infix_forward_create(infix_forward_t **, const char *, void *, infix_registry_t *)

-Generates a bound forward-call trampoline from a signature string.
+Creates a "bound" forward trampoline from a signature string.

 c23_nodiscard infix_cif_func infix_forward_get_code(infix_forward_t *)

-Retrieves the executable code pointer from a bound forward trampoline.
+Gets the callable function pointer from a bound forward trampoline.

 Recipe: Working with "Out" Parameters